-Giani has a flawless product for painting kitchen countertops that people everywhere really love, and with a variety of colors, you can achieve your own special look that will instantly make your counters pop!
+Giani has a flawless product for painting kitchen countertops that people everywhere really love.
+With a variety of colors, you can achieve your unique look that will instantly make your counters pop!

-Rust-Oleum also has their own countertop refinishing kits!
+Rust-Oleum also has its countertop refinishing kits!
 They employ the use of color chips to get that granite look.

-They offer kits of 30 and 50 square feet varieties and although it’s probably a little more involved than a Giani kit, it can still give off very nice results within a number of different price points depending on the look you want.
+They offer kits of 30 and 50 square feet varieties.
+Although it’s probably a little more involved than a Giani kit, it can still give off very nice results within different price points depending on the look you want.

 Remodeling doesn’t have to be difficult.
-If you have some extra money to remodel and a free weekend of time, then you can get countertops that are as good as new!
-You shouldn’t have to stress about how to paint laminate countertops: it should be as painless and easy as possible!
+If you have extra money to remodel and a free weekend.
+You can get countertops that are as good as new!
+You shouldn’t have to stress how to paint laminate countertops: it should be as painless and easy as possible!